 This is a continuation of Infuse Leadership III: Infuse is the intentional musical development process for the worship team at Manna Church.
-GCD applies this system to prepare potential worship team members for the stage.
+Manna University applies this system to prepare potential worship team members for the stage.
 As Worship Ministry students and Worship Department Interns, Infuse Leadership exists to give Worship students valuable experience leading a band, and developing musicians.
 They will be evaluated weekly based off of their leadership, as the ultimate goal is to empower Worship students to lead people.

-WSH 350- Weekend Experience 3(a) (0.5 credit hours) This is the fifth ensemble course for all of our worship ministry certificate and degree programs.
+This is the fifth ensemble course for all of our worship ministry certificate and degree programs.
 The official meeting time for this course is Thursday nights from 6:00 pm until 8:00 pm at our main campus.
 This official Thursday night meeting time is to accommodate students who serve in worship ministry at their local churches on Sunday mornings.

-WSH 360- Weekend Experience 3(b) (0.5 credit hours) This is the sixth ensemble course for all of our worship ministry certificate and degree programs.
+This is the sixth ensemble course for all of our worship ministry certificate and degree programs.
 The official meeting time for this course in Fayetteville is Thursday nights from 5:30 pm until 7:30 pm at our main campus.
 At other sites, the official meeting time will vary by site.